 - Release month: 30 total copies sold

-- One Shot Podcast Actual Play: 22 total copies sold
+- Release month of the One Shot Podcast Actual Play: 22 copies sold.

 - Pay-What-You-Want month: 52 total copies (average: $1.70 ea.).